Advice workers help people in crisis situations with complex problems.

 - interpreting legislation and researching cases

 - referral and liaison with other relevant organisations

 Advice workers help people who are often in crisis situations, with very complex problems.
 This can make the work stressful and emotionally demanding, but at the same time rewarding if a resolution to their problems or a way forward can be found.

 - Other voluntary and charitable organisations

-Vacancies are advertised in local, regional and national newspapers, and through AdviceUK and the Citizens Advice Bureau.
+Vacancies are advertised online, including on websites such as AdviceUK and the Citizens Advice.
 Speculative approaches to employers are advisable, particularly for work experience placements.

-Personality and relevant experience are usually more important than qualifications, although a degree in law, counselling, guidance, psychology, education, social or community work, public administration or social sciences can be helpful.
+Personality and relevant experience are usually more important than qualifications, and this is a role open to both graduates and non-graduates.
+However, a degree relevant to the type of advice work you carry out can be helpful.
+Common subject areas for people in this career are in law, counselling, guidance, psychology, education, social or community work, public administration or social sciences can be helpful.

 - Verbal and written communication skills

 - Research skills

 - The ability to build a convincing argument